from Guide to Machine Learning on Apr 2, 2023

 In this post, we'll take an intuition-first approach to avoid this information overload, introducing the intuition for how transformers function using only natural language and a tiny smidgen of math.

-Let's say we can apply math to words, and that addition or subtraction can change a word's meaning.
+Let's focus on just transforming one word, first.
+In particular, let's say we can apply math to words, and that addition or subtraction can change a word's meaning.
 For example, we can transform the gender of a word:

 king - man + woman = queen